foundation/foundation-sites/docs/pages/smooth-scroll.md

 ## Setup

 To enable SmoothScroll on internal links, just add the attribute `data-smooth-scroll` to the parent container like our [Menu](menu.html).
-Each section needs a unique ID
+Please note that each section needs a unique ID.

 <div class="docs-codepen-container">
   <a class="codepen-logo-link" href="https://codepen.io/IamManchanda/pen/jwOEEM?editors=1000" target="_blank"><img src="{{root}}assets/img/logos/edit-in-browser.svg" class="" height="" width="" alt="edit on codepen button"></a>